 These soil organisms from the natural environment act as “reconditioning” probiotics.
 Sometimes called the “gut police,” SBOs condition your gut and prepare it for reseeding by beneficial probiotic bacteria strains.
 They support the growth of beneficial bacteria.

-Produced by nature to survive extreme environmental conditions that might normally kill regular probiotic bacteria, SBOs – or spore-forming bacteria – offer four major advantages in your gut over non-spore-forming, regular probiotics:
+Produced by nature to survive extreme environmental conditions that might normally kill regular probiotic bacteria, SBOs – or spore-forming bacteria – offer three major advantages in your gut over non-spore-forming, regular probiotics:

 - Spores can survive the low pH of your stomach to deliver the entire dosage to your small intestine (unlike some Lactobacillus species).